dr4fters/dr4ft/README.md

 ### Docker

-If you want, instead of hosting the server on your system, you can create a *dr4ft* container.
+You can also create a Docker image and run that in a container:
 1) Install [Docker](https://www.docker.com/)
 2) Build the container:<br>
 `docker build -t dr4ft-app .`
 3) Run it:<br>
 `docker run -dp 1337:1337 dr4ft-app`<br>
 4) Visit [http://localhost:1337](http://localhost:1337)

 <br>